-We worked with Good Things Foundation to obtain devices to give to residents.
+We worked with Good Things Foundation to get devices to give to residents.
 People who were completely offline could call the Hotline to register their interest in receiving a device.
-The Hotline was also used to arrange remote telephone support from one of our Digital Champions for everyone who received a device, to support them in using it.
+The hotline was also used to arrange remote telephone support from one of our digital champions for everyone who received a device, to support them in using it.

-Many people believe they can’t afford digital, and either think it costs a lot more than it does, or several people who have contacted us are paying significantly more that it seems they need to.
+Many people believe they can’t afford digital, and either think it costs a lot more than it does.
+Or several people who have contacted us are paying a lot more than they need to.
 Being able to give people details of cheaper broadband and details of how to apply for it has been crucial.

-Our face to face sessions are now starting to open again, but the hotline has proved so invaluable that we are currently making the business case to retain it post-Covid.
-This would benefit those with mobility issues, those who live in rural areas with poor transport links and those who, after Covid restrictions are lifted, still do not feel safe to attend a library.
+Our face to face sessions are now starting to open again, but the hotline has proved so invaluable that we are currently making the business case to retain it post-COVID-19.
+This would benefit people: